TigerInAnEmptyJar/typeCase/README.md

 added them here too.
 They still not test the complete shape library, I'll refactor that as well when adding the tests for them.

+Now typeCase has a new geometry library.
+It comes with a test suite, that should cover most of the functionality.
+It is not yet complete with respect to the functionality that is provided by the old geometry library (matrix inversion is not yet working for higher dimensions than 3 and we need that for kinetic fitting), but it is considerably faster since I got rid of virtual inheritance, used standard library objects and functions and (I guess this made the biggest impact) it is now templated, so quite some of the calculation is already done at compile time.
+I made some performance comparisons (see: PerformanceTests test suite; run with -V to see the values) and the new library seems to be a factor of at least 10 faster.
+It is not yet used in the rest of the code, but I guess that will come soon.

 Try it, if you like.
 Prerequisites are:

 * gcc-4.8 (newer versions will lead to compiler errors; yes, the compilers